 Over the years mirrors have mysteriously appeared in the in the woods.
 Locals say that it’s Elizabeth’s vanity seeking a new husband, and some say they have caught glimpses of the bride at night.

-In memory of the missing bride, the travelling Circus returns to the site every year and gives away a selection of FREE TICKETS for the early evening shows.
+In memory of the missing bride, acts from the travelling Circus return to the site every year to entertain visitors.
 Their only proviso is that you do not enter the woods after dark!

 The National Diving & Activity Centre Continues to be used as a wedding and reception venue and has been featured recently on E4’s ‘Don’t Tell the Bride’